 Of course, sometimes life gets in the way of a good night’s sleep, and you might not always be able to avoid that – if it’s only occasional (meaning 1-2 times a month or less, not 3-4 times a week), the harm won’t be that big.

 However, if you’re not getting enough sleep day after day and week after week, that would definitely slow down weight loss.
 Sleep deprivation or poor sleep quality can lead to a reduction in leptin and increase in body weight (1, 2, 3, 4).

 Lack Of Sleep Raises Cortisol, And Cortisol Increases Your Appetite And Makes Your Body Store Fat Around Your Waistline

-Cortisol, commonly known as “the stress hormone”, is not the enemy as such – in fact, it plays an important role in regulating blood sugar, insulin secretion and blood pressure, and its production is necessary for your body to function normally.
+Cortisol, commonly known as “the stress hormone,” is not the enemy as such – in fact, it plays an important role in regulating blood sugar, insulin secretion, and blood pressure.
+Its production is necessary for your body to function normally.

 Nevertheless, disrupting the cortisol cycle can have a negative impact on weight loss, and elevated cholesterol (resulting from insufficient sleep, or too much stress) will both increase your hunger and make your body hang on to fat (5, 6).

 It also has an effect on where your body stores your fat, and the fat that you gain from too much cholesterol in your blood is more likely to be stored in your abdominal area (7).